 Vancomycin measurement is used to monitor drug levels in the body during treatment.

-At toxic levels vancomycin can cause hypotension, leukopenia, neutropenia, exfoliating dermatitis, tear gas, thrombocytopenia, dermatitis, tubular necrosis, deafness, colitis, ototoxicity (levels> 30 mL / min).
+At toxic levels, vancomycin can cause hypotension, leukopenia, neutropenia, exfoliating dermatitis, dacryorrhea, thrombocytopenia, dermatitis, tubular necrosis, deafness, colitis, ototoxicity (levels > 30 μg/mL for a sufficient time).

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.